 Algorithmic vesting for Early Backers

-The completion of the distribution of the vesting for the Early Backers, who were also the Relay Node Runners until the vesting was completed, has led to a dramatic growth of circulating supply and decentralization.
+The completion of the distribution of the vesting for the Early Backers, who were also the Relay Node Runners until the vesting was completed, is briefly summarized here.
+More details can be found in the specific report linked at the end.
 The original plan from before launch was the distribution of 2.5B Algo with daily even installment over the first two years after launch.
 When started, it led to an initial inflation spiral and was reformed with a new agreement between Early Backers and the Foundation to stop the vesting first and then slow it down, spreading it over 5 years.
 The deferral was compensated with 625M from the initial Contingent Incentives Fund and an algorithmic element that could anticipate distribution if a one-month moving average of the price, market cap and other market parameters kept going to new historical highs during the distribution, and stopping if that was not happening.
 These conditions materialized once for a shorter period in 2020 and for a few more periods in 2021, leading to the exhaustion of the vesting on October 6, 2021.
 Only a fraction was not distributed by that time for technical reasons and was distributed later without the algorithmic component, as reported in the subsequent Transparency report.

 In the chart below we can see a comparison of the original vesting agreement (red bars), the baseline of the new agreement making vesting slower (dark blue and dark gray bars), and the actual distribution (light blue, light gray) based on how the algorithmic component adjusted to market conditions.